canonical-web-and-design/tutorials.ubuntu.com/tutorials/create-a-usb-stick-on-macos/create-a-usb-stick-on-macos.md

 ---

-# How to create a bootable USB stick on macOS
+# Create a bootable USB stick on macOS

 ## Getting started
 Duration: 0:05